-DIY Custom Voice Feature was one of the most anticipated features for LOVO Studio users, and it certainly has lived up to the hype as one of the hottest add-ons we've provided to date.
+Our custom voice feature was one of the most anticipated features for LOVO Genny users, and it certainly has lived up to the hype as one of the hottest add-ons we’ve provided to date.

-We've been flooded with questions and comments around enhancing the quality of created voices, so I am going to share a few tips and tricks that will help your voice come out clearer and more natural.
+We’ve been flooded with questions and comments about how to enhance the quality of your created voices, so we are going to share a few tips and tricks that will help your voice come out clearer and more natural.

 2) Environment 👂

 So we got the mic covered but what about the recording environment?
 You want a nice quiet spot away from any white noise from electronics, fans, and humming from the fridge, and ideally, a space with as little echo as possible.

 This may sound crazy, but the best place at home to record is in your closet – even if it is just big enough to get your laptop and head in to record, it’s an excellent space due to the clothes absorbing all the sound.

 Of course, if you happen to have a soundproof room or studio, that would be the optimal place to do it but let’s go with the former and say closets for the win.
 Even the tiniest of sounds can make it into your final recording, so this is a really important step to get right.

 A great mic and a perfect environment will be wasted without energy.
 When creating your custom voice, we strongly recommend matching the energy with the style you want for your cloned voice.